GSA-TTS/identity-idva-docs/_pages/faqs.md

 The results of your test will be used to assess the impact of demographic factors on the identity-proofing software’s ability to successfully pass or fail an individual.
 These results will be aggregated, analyzed, and published in an academic journal.
 All information in the public report will be de-identified: your name, address, and other personal information will not be shared.

-GSA will store your data according to the retention schedule for Customer Research and Reporting Records and any other applicable federal records schedules; this requires that certain records related to research studies be destroyed 6 years after the end of the fiscal year in which the information was collected.
+GSA will store your data according to the retention schedule for <a href="https://www.archives.gov/files/records-mgmt/rcs/schedules/independent-agencies/rg-0269/daa-0269-2016-0013_sf115.pdf" class="usa-link usa-link--external" target="_blank" rel="noopener">Customer Research and Reporting Records [PDF, 8 Pages]</a> and any other applicable federal records schedules; this requires that certain records related to research studies be destroyed six (6) years after the end of the fiscal year in which the information was collected.

 ### What happens to my information if I start the study but do not complete it?